jpbarraca/pynrf24/README.md

 ------------

  * Python 2
- * SPI Enabled on the device: check the spi directory in the repository
  * SPI communication requires spidev:  https://pypi.python.org/pypi/spidev
  * BBB: GPIO access requires Adafruit BBIO library: https://github.com/adafruit/adafruit-beaglebone-io-python
- * BBB: If using GPIO IRQ detection, a custom version of the Adafruit library must be used https://github.com/jpbarraca/adafruit-beaglebone-io-python .
-A patch was already submitted to Adafruit.
+ * BBB: If using GPIO IRQ detection, a custom version of the Adafruit library can be used https://github.com/jpbarraca/adafruit-beaglebone-io-python in order to support a timeout when waiting for the IRQ line.

 Wiring